microsoft/appcenter/specs/2019-04/Windows-Plan.md

 > Note: this does not include in app updates through App Center.
 ### Analytics
-- Analytics SDK for WPF apps and all of its functionalities as listed in App Center's [analytics documentation](https://docs.microsoft.com/en-us/appcenter/analytics/).
+- Analytics SDK for WPF (.NET Framework) apps and all of its functionalities as listed in App Center's [analytics documentation](https://docs.microsoft.com/en-us/appcenter/analytics/).

 ## HockeyApp Comparison (Windows Specific)
 ### Diagnostics